contentful-labs/contentful-action-example/README.md

 Contentful Action Example
 =====

-An example application for how you can integrating content migrations in your continuous delivery pipeline using [Contentful's GitHub Action](https://github.com/contentful/contentful-action).
+An example application for how you can integrate content migrations in your continuous delivery pipeline using [Contentful's GitHub Action](https://github.com/contentful/contentful-action).

 What is this about?
 =====

 This example contains a folder of Migration Scripts.
 Whenever a new script is added to this repo, it's evaluated against a Contentful space.
-If the migration is added via pull request, a new enviroment is created on Contentful and the migration is run against that.
-If a new script is added to master (either directly or via merging a PR) then a new enviroment is created, migrations are run against that enviroment and then the alias for master is updated to point to that new enviroment.
+If the migration is added via pull request, a new environment is created on Contentful and the migration is run against that.
+If a new script is added to master (either directly or via merging a PR) then a new environment is created, migrations are run against that environment and then the alias for master is updated to point to that new environment.

 You can read our [conceptual guide](https://www.contentful.com/developers/docs/concepts/deployment-pipeline/) on how to utilize Contentful Environments inside your continuous delivery pipeline.

-You can futher expand this example by integrating other GitHub actions, such as testing and deployment options.
+You can further expand this example by integrating other GitHub actions, such as testing and deployment options.

 Getting started
 =====